-- Safeguarding the clean waters of the Commonwealth from pollution; - > Prevention of any increase in pollution; - Reduction of existing pollution; and - Promotion of water resource conservation in order to provide for the health, safety, and welfare of the present and future citizens of the Commonwealth.
+- Safeguarding the clean waters of the Commonwealth from pollution; - Prevention of any increase in pollution; - Reduction of existing pollution; and - Promotion of water resource conservation in order to provide for the health, safety, and welfare of the present and future citizens of the Commonwealth.

-In accordance with the guidelines by the Chesapeake Bay Preservation Act Regulations, Chesapeake Bay Preservation Areas were mapped for the Town of Haymarket.
-The mapping of these areas, which include Resource Protection Areas (RPAs) and Resource Management Areas (RMAs), was based on a natural resources inventory.
-This inventory included reviewing U.S. Geological Survey (USGS) topoquadrangles, U.S. Fish and Wildlife Service National Wetlands Inventory Maps, and U.S. Soil Conservation Service soil surveys, among other technical sources.
+In accordance with the guidelines by the CBPA Regulations, Chesapeake Bay Preservation Areas were mapped for the Town of Haymarket.
+The mapping of these areas, which include Resource Protection Areas (RPAs) and Resource Management Are as (RMAs), was based on a natural resources inventory.
+This inventory included reviewing U.S. Geological Survey (USGS) topo- quadrangles, U.S. Fish and Wildlife Service National Wetlands Inventory Maps, and U.S. Soil Conservation Service soil surveys, among other technical sources.
+Additionally, the Town's Chesapeake Bay Preservation Areas mapping has been digitized and is available for use by the public by accessing Prince William County's interactive digital County Mapper program.